transmission/transmission/docs/README.md

 # 3. Report a problem / request a feature #

-  * If you're having trouble with Transmission, check the Troubleshooting section of our [Frequently Asked Questions](FrequentlyAskedQuestions)
   * [Check](https://github.com/transmission/transmission/issues) whether the problem has already been reported.
   * If you don't see a ticket matching your problem or feature, read [this post](https://forum.transmissionbt.com/viewtopic.php?f=1&t=3274) about what to write, then [add a new ticket](https://github.com/transmission/transmission/issues/new).
   * If you _do_ see an existing ticket, please add a comment there.
 The more users interested in a ticket, the higher priority it's given.